Posts in nyc

 Below is Wisdom, by Lee Lawrie.
 The relief is on the entrance to 30 Rock, facing the Christmas tree.

 Female figures are everywhere in Rockefeller Center, often as goddesses or mythical figures representing big ideas.
-In Intelligence Awakening Mankind, artist Barry Faulkner shows this central figure, Thought, to be an anchor to Written Words on the left and Spoken Word on the right.
+In Intelligence Awakening Mankind, artist Barry Faulkner shows this central figure, Thought, to be an anchor to Written Words on the left and Spoken Words on the right.

 By listening to the radio, listeners can hear the human voice, the “bird of the air,” which can educate them and help them from sinking into poverty.
+That was the thought at the time.

 Here’s where I see the back of Hoda Kodb’s head every morning.